Algebraic Presentations of Type Dependency: Preliminaries: stratification of categories

-\begin{rmk} We emphasize that stratifications do not transport along equivalence of categories.
-For instance, there is a (necessarily unique, see~\cref{prop:strat-is-prop}) stratification on the terminal strict category, but no stratification on the strict chaotic category with two objects and a choice of terminal object. \end{rmk}
+\begin{rem} We emphasize that stratifications do not transport along equivalence of categories.
+For instance, there is a (necessarily unique, see~\cref{prop:strat-is-prop}) stratification on the terminal strict category, but no stratification on the strict chaotic category with two objects and a choice of terminal object. \end{rem}

-\begin{rmk} Those readers familiar with Conduché functors might note that a stratified category $(\C, L)$ is equivalently a Conduché functor $L : \C \to \mathbb N$ with discrete fibers which takes the chosen terminal object of $\C$ to $0$. \end{rmk}
+\begin{rem} Those readers familiar with Conduché functors might note that a stratified category $(\C, L)$ is equivalently a Conduché functor $L : \C \to \mathbb N$ with discrete fibers which takes the chosen terminal object of $\C$ to $0$. \end{rem}